DanielGodfinger/Daniel-Ngondzi/README.md

-# WELCOME TO MY PORTFOLIO WEBSITE
-Program content
+# Diploma in computer Information systems

 >YEAR 1

-Business Mathematics or Calculus I (Business Applications) Select one of the following:
+- Business Mathematics

-Business Statistics
+- Business Statistics
-Statistics I
+- Statistics I
 - Introduction to Statistics for Business
 - Introduction to Computer Hardware and Software
 - Principles of Program Structure and Design I